Back to: ASP.NET Core Tutorials For Beginners and Professionals

 With the above changes in place, run the application and navigate to the specific URLs, and you will get the data as expected.

-In the next article, I am going to discuss how to define the Custom Route and Route Constraints, Optional Parameters, and Default Values in the ASP.NET Core MVC application.
-In this article, I explain the fundamental of Routing in ASP.NET Core MVC Applications.
+In the next article, I will discuss Custom Route and Route Constraints, Optional Parameters, and Default Values in the ASP.NET Core MVC application.
+In this article, I explain the fundamentals of Routing in ASP.NET Core MVC Applications.
 I hope you enjoy this article.

 Very nice tutorial